jimmysjunfors/wordpress-network-recaptcha/README.md

-# WordPress Network reCAPTCHA
+# WordPress Network reCAPTCHA V2

-Add reCAPTCHA 2.0 to WordPress admin login on network installations, with hostname check.
+Add reCAPTCHA V2 to WordPress site admin logins on network installations, with hostname check.

 Please note that this plugin is not needed for regular network installations.
-You only need this plugin if you have unique domains mapped to you network sites for wp-admin, which may require other modifications to your WordPress installation and webserver, that are not covered by this plugin.
+You only need this plugin if you have unique domains mapped to you network sites for wp-admin, which may require other modifications to your WordPress installation and web server, that are not covered by this plugin.

 ## Important

 When generating V2 keys, make sure to uncheck "Verify the origin of reCAPTCHA solutions", since this plugin verifies the origin by hostname check.

-This makes it possible to use only one set of keys for unlimited amount of mapped domains to the network.
+This makes it possible to use only one set of keys for an unlimited amount of mapped unique domains for the network sites.

 ## Installation

-1) Enter sitekey, privatekey and optionally secure IPs whom will not receive recaptcha check at login
+1) Enter V2 sitekey, privatekey and optionally secure IPs whom will not receive recaptcha check at login
-2) Upload to plugin folder and network activate, or add it to mu-plugins folder
+2) Upload to plugins folder and network activate, or add it to mu-plugins folder
-3) Done, now every login at wp-admin will need to complete recaptcha check
+3) Done, now every login at sites wp-admin will need to complete recaptcha check

 ### Note